codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why was the broom late for the meeting?
-He overswept.
+I had a dream that I was a muffler last night.
+I woke up exhausted!

 ## Daily Trivia

-Which company was established on April 1st, 1976 by Steve Jobs, Steve Wozniak and Ronald Wayne?
+On which day did the World Wide Web go online?
- 1. Microsoft
+ 1. December 20, 1990
- 2. Atari
+ 2. December 17, 1996
- 3. Commodore
+ 3. November 12, 1990
- 4. Apple
+ 4. November 24, 1995

 <details>
   <summary>Answer</summary>
-  Apple
+  December 20, 1990
 </details>